persapiens-classes/ifrn-ria/class/4-angular/15-routers.md

 - Create routers to switch between inserting, updating, and listing components of your model project in the previous task (14 services) to use it.

-You can use task [Create owner service](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/14) of the Angular Example Project.
+You can use task [Add Router to Insert and List Components](https://github.com/persapiens-classes/ifrn-ria-angular-example/issues/14) of the Angular Example Project.